wwwfernand/cloud_assembly/README.md

 - It seems that [Hotwire Stimulus](https://stimulus.hotwired.dev/) simplifies the process of mapping data attributes to JavaScript-bundled controllers.
 I appreciate the concept of storing data and state directly in HTML rather than in JavaScript objects, as it can enhance maintainability and clarity.
 - [Tailwind CSS](https://tailwindcss.com/) offers a comprehensive set of pre-built utility classes for styling.
 However, unlike Bootstrap, it doesn't include a base set of components such as buttons by default.
 I am curious to see how this impacts rapid prototyping.
 On one hand, the lack of pre-made components might slow down initial development.
 On the other hand, Tailwind's approach allows for more customisation and avoids the need to override default styles, which could ultimately lead to a more tailored and cohesive design.

+# How to Post in the Blog
+Posting a blog involves four states:

+### Draft
+- You can save your content as a draft, meaning it will not be posted on the main page yet.
+Note: Although draft articles are not publicised, their links can already be accessed by anyone.

+### Published
+- Published articles will be featured on the main page and may also be posted on social media (SNS).

+### Scheduled Publish
+- Scheduled publications are similar to drafts in that they are not yet featured to the public, and editing is still possible.

+### Revise
+The contents of published articles can still be revised.
+While the original content has already been posted, revisions are possible.
+If you save a revision as a draft, it will not affect the currently displayed content.

 # Getting started